DanielIBK/DataScience_BlogPost/README.md

 ## File description and additonal files
 1. DataScience_BlogReport.ipynb

-Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations
+Jupyter notebook with analysis convering the outline mentioned above

 2. listings.csv
 Original dataset in csv format.
 The file provides Seattle Airbnb Dataset for this project.
 The orginal description as well the raw data can be found here: https://www.kaggle.com/airbnb/seattle